AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 By default, a class provides a parameterless constructor, on top of the copy constructor.
-This parameterless constructor is removed as soon as explicit constructors are provided.
+This parameterless constructor is removed as soon as explicit constructors are provided (see the Constructors and the Private Part section for the specific case of a constructor declared in the private part of a package).
 For example:

 .. code-block:: ada